NakamaD3v/Bakti/README.md

 ##  🧠 **Technology Stack**

+Bakti leverages a secure and scalable technology stack, combining blockchain, cloud services, and AI to deliver a transparent and Shariah-compliant charity platform.
+The architecture is designed to ensure seamless user experience, real-time donation tracking, and equitable fund distribution for both donors and recipients.

 - #### 🖼 React Native
 Used as the primary framework for building and deploying the mobile app across both Android and iOS platforms, offering a seamless and responsive user experience.